patdring/CarND-Term3-Path-Planning-Project/README.md

 ```
 - `s_rel` : Relative distance to ego car.
 Negative means it's behind our ego car
 - `s.` :  s dot, change of S to time t.
-Neccessary as param for gaussian naive classifier
+Neccessary as param for Gaussian Naive Bayes classifier
 - `d.` :  d dot, change of d to time t.
-Neccessary as param for gaussian naive classifier
+Neccessary as param for Gaussian Naive Bayes classifier
 - `cl` :  Current lane
-- `pl`: Predicted lane in future for this vehicle returnd by gaussian naive classifier
+- `pl`: Predicted lane in future for this vehicle returnd by Gaussian Naive Bayes classifier
 ```

+Finally a vector containing all vehicles will be reduced to the vehicles within a range of +/- 30m.
+Flags are used to record where these vehicles are or will be located relative to your own vehicle.

 #### BEHAVIOUR
+This component determines where the ego vehicle must be in the future.
+Specifically, the maneuvers "Keep Lane", "Change Left" or "Change Right".
+In general, of course, more like stopping at traffic lights or intersections, roundabouts, emergency stops and more.

+Cost functions are used for complex planning.
+Cost functions are used to select the best trajectory but for the mentioned simple manoeuvres this is omitted and the already mentioned flags are used.

+The following code snippet now implements the behavior of the ego vehicle.

 ```
 if (is_vehicle_front) {